abhi3700/my_coding_toolkit/mac_for_win.md

 ## Apps
 * Numbers: a quick analysis app like Excel for data analytics.
+* Pages: a document app like Word, but with PPT type of styling.
+Easy to add cards, etc.
+* Notes: a note app for TODO list
+* IPEVO: Whiteboard app
+* Mind Map: Miro

 ## Display
 * Night light/effect: "System Preferences" >> Displays >> Night Shift >> Schedule: On, Manual